saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   - apps[PROJECT].components[NAME].argocd.source.targetRevision - tag or branch in the repository for ArgoCD Application (default: kubernetes branch for basic projects
     "<apps[PROJECT].kubernetesRepository.branch>" or "11.0.14" for wordpress projects)
   - apps[PROJECT].components[NAME].applicationURL - url that should be used in tekton build ConfigMap `APPLICATION_URL` param
+  - apps[PROJECT].components[NAME].ignoreDeploymentReplicasDiff - flag whether this exact ArgoCD application should ignore `Replicas` count differences for deployments.
+It may be needed for `staging` and `prod` environments which use HPA (default: false)
   - apps[PROJECT].components[NAME].tektonKubernetesRepoDeployKeyName - name of existing in kubernetes cluster secret with SSH key to kubernetes repository, used in `kustomize` deployment step (i.e. addon-backend-deploy-key).
 This param sets by default to `<project>-kubernetes-aws-deploy-key` if project has `kubernetesRepository` param in values (actual only for basic components, not wordpress)